One Love (Blue song)

 "One Love" is a song by English boy band Blue.
 Co-written by the band and StarGate, who also produced the track, it was released in the United Kingdom on 21 October 2002 as the lead single from their second studio album, One Love (2002).
 It reached number three on the UK Singles Chart and entered the top 10 in Denmark, Ireland, Italy, and New Zealand.
-"One Love" has received a silver certification from the British Phonographic Industry (BPI), representing shipments at least 200,000 copies in the UK.
+"One Love" has received a gold certification from the British Phonographic Industry (BPI), representing sales and streams of at least 400,000 units in the UK as of July 2023.
 The song's music video was directed by Cameron Casey.

 Chart performance

 The song was a hit in the UK, peaking at number three.
-The song also made the top 5 in Ireland (number four) and New Zealand (number five).
-It reached number 36 in Australia, number seven in Denmark, number 24 in Belgium and number nine in Italy.
+The song also entered the top five in Ireland (number four) and New Zealand (number five).
+It reached number 36 in Australia, number seven in Denmark, number 24 in Flanders and number nine in Italy.

+Music video

+A music video for "One Love" was directed by Cameron Casey and filmed over two days on several locations throughout Los Angeles County, California.
+Some scenes were filmed at the Los Angeles River, between the First and Seventh Street Bridges, where Grease (1978) and many other films have been shot.
+Webbe brought his brother Duane Bryan to Los Angeles to appear as an extra in the video, but although he shot several scenes, he is only visible for a few seconds.
+Antony Costa and Duncan James named the video as one of their favorite videos to film.